microsoft/hi-ml/docs/source/coding_guidelines.md

 ### Pull Request Process

 * When creating a PR, do add a summary of your contribution in the PR description.
-* The template PR description also contains a checklist for the PR author.
+* The template PR description contains a checklist for the PR author.
+* Link your PR to a GitHub issue that describes the problem/feature that you are working on.
 * For collecting early feedback on your work, please use a Draft Pull Request.
 These PRs are marked with a grey icon in the Github UI, and send a clear signal that the code there is not yet ready for review.
-When submitting a draft PR, all the checks will be run.
+When submitting a draft PR, all the checks will be run as for a normal PR.
 * Once your work is ready for review, click the "Ready for Review" button on the Github PR page, and assign reviewers for your PR.

-### Pull Request Contents

-* Include a brief description.
-* Link to an issue, if relevant.
-* Write unit tests for the code - see above for details.
-* Add appropriate documentation for any new code that you introduce.

 ### Pull Request Titles